 Unsurprisingly, the agency has also attracted a throng of super-fans—groupies, if you will.
 And it has worked them into its social-media strategy in a savvy way.

 Shortly after launching the Phoenix lander account, McGregor organized the first “Tweetup” for the account’s followers, for them to mingle with NASA staff and each other at JPL.
 People from all around the world applied, and all 130 slots were filled within an hour.
-“The kind of access we give fans for these events are at the level of what we’d give a US senator.”

 The Tweetups are now called NASA Socials, and are heavily oversubscribed.
 Most events hold anywhere from 20 to 200 people.
 NASA says selection is not random: Preference is given to those who “actively collect, report, analyze and disseminate news on social networking platforms.”